Fight for My Way: The Crazy Fantastic Four

 A strong and sassy girl.
-She is working as a department store employee at the information desk but dreams of becoming an announcer.
-She has not given up on her dreams, even though she is not eligible and faces too much humiliation specifically because of her rival in love, Park Hye-ran.
-She keeps on striving for her dream to come true.
+She is working as a department store employee at the information desk, but dreams of becoming an announcer.
+She has not given up on her dreams, even though she is not eligible and faces too much humiliation, specifically because of her rival in love, Park Hye-ran.
+She keeps striving for her dream to come true.